refinedev/refine/documentation/blog/2023-02-17-refine-pixels-4.md

 <br />

-This is obnoxious, because we don't know how this is happening.
+This looks like a magic, because we don't know how this is happening.
 And very pleasant because `create refine-app` already generated the code that handles the PubSub logic for **Supabase** **PostregSQL CDC**.
 Let's have a look to see what's happening in the **Supabase** `liveProvider` object.

 ### refine's Supabase `liveProvider` Object